Discover the approach of functional medicine to Acne to solve it for good.

 - Get sweaty.
 Exercise enough to induce sweat to encourage detoxification of your skin.
 Exercise can also increase sebum production, which those with acne want to avoid, however optimising detoxification in the skin is essential for skin clearing.

 - Manage stress.
 Stress can contribute to acne by influencing hormones that increase sebum (oil) production and can cause or drive an imbalance between oestrogen and progesterone.

 - Get your hormones tested.
 See your doctor and get your hormone levels tested as a bare minimum.
 Consider the more comprehensive urinary hormone test through a functional medicine practitioner.

 - Get a holistic assessment by a functional medicine practitioner.
 Understanding the root cause and drivers of your acne is the first step to acne resolution.

 Our clinic regularly treats patients with stubborn acne by using the functional medicine approach to acne.
 This approach is personalised to every person because each person is entirely unique in terms of their body chemistry, diet, genetics and lifestyle.

 So, having a healthcare practitioner assess your overall health, perhaps run a few tests to check your hormones, or determine whether your diet and lifestyle are causing your acne, can solve your acne problem and get rid of acne for good.

 Acne might take 2 or 3 months to improve, and up to 6 months to completely resolve, though in some cases it may take longer.

-If you’d like to get rid of your acne for good so you can stop hiding out and socialise, go for that job, or start dating again, book a discovery call with us to find out more.
+We help people in Melbourne and across Australia get rid of acne for good.
+If you’d like to get rid of acne naturally so you can stop hiding out and socialise, go for that job, or start dating again, book a discovery call with us to find out more about our acne treatment.

 Liked this article?
 Share with friends: